carlosrod723/diabetes-readmission-prediction/PostgreSQL.md

     - COUNT(*) - COUNT(readmitted) AS readmitted_missing
 - FROM diabetes_data;

-All columns returned 0 across the board
+### Step 7: Drop Columns with High Percentage of Missing Values

+To ensure data integrity, I've decided to drop columns with a high percentage of missing values, such as 'max_glu_serum', 'A1Cresult', and 'weight'.

+#### SQL Query:

+- ALTER TABLE diabetes_data
+- DROP COLUMN max_glu_serum,
+- DROP COLUMN A1Cresult,
+- DROP COLUMN weight;

-### Step 7: Verify Data Types
+### Step 8: Verify Data Types

 Ensure that all columns have the correct data type for analysis.
 If necessary, I will alter the data to match my requirements.

 #### SQL Query: